24/7 emergency dispatch

 Common questions from Toronto property managers, commercial owners, and homeowners about Bridgepoint dispatch.

 • Yes.
-Facility Maintenance calls in Toronto run with trades carrying the local license and permits.
+Every facility maintenance visit in Toronto runs with a trade carrying the licenses the work requires under Ontario Occupational Health and Safety Act and WSIB Coverage.
 The license number is printed on every closeout work order.

 Get in touch